 Economics Student Ambassadors

-Each year we have the opportunity for a certain number of our students to become paid Economics Student Ambassadors to promote the Department and enhance their own student experience.
+Each year we have the opportunity for a certain number of our students to become Economics Student Ambassadors to promote the Department and enhance their own student experience.
+These are voluntary roles.

 Student Ambassadors assist in the running of numerous events including:

 Activities may include conducting campus tours; talking to visitors and prospective students, as well as new students especially during the first weeks of term; signposting visitors and running sessions on student life.
 We are also looking for Ambassadors who can help us with case studies and student videos.